SomerEsat/ethereum-staking-guides/README.md

 While the beacon node is syncing, let's move onto the next steps.

-## Step 5 - Configure staking and execute the validator
+## Step 5 - Configure validator staking keys

 *Your beacon node does not have to be synced to do these steps.*